AniOpd/Blog_Frontend/README.md

 # Blog App

 This is a full-stack Blog Application built with React, Redux, Tailwind CSS, and Node.js.
 The application allows users to register, login, create, edit, delete, and view blogs.
-Users can also reset their passwords and like or comment on blogs.
+Users can also reset their passwords.

 ## Table of Contents